maciejwalkowiak/gatsby-source-github-repository-contributors/README.md

 Source plugin for pulling Github repository contributors using Github's REST API.

-**This plugin has not been published yet to NPM and at this stage it must be placed in your project repository**.

 ## Motivation

 Github's GraphQL API does not provide an option to fetch top repository contributors ([more details](https://stackoverflow.com/questions/55055471/how-to-query-the-top-contributors-to-a-github-repository-using-graphql)).